Get information about data tables

 Returns the record whose column col contains the minimum (l) or maximum (h) value.
 Upper case (L|H) works on absolute value of the data.
 In case of multiple matches, only the first record is returned.
 If col is not specified we default to the last column in the data.

 Returns the counts of various records depending on the appended mode: i returns a single record with the total number of tables, segments, data records, header records, and overall records.
 In contrast, d returns information for each segment in the virtual data set: tbl_number, seg_number, n_rows, start_rec, stop_rec.
-Mode t does the same but honors the input table organization and thus resets seg_number, start_rec, stop_rec at the start of each new table.
+Mode t does the same but honors the input table organization and thus resets seg_number, start_rec, stop_rec at the start of each new table [Default is i].

-Report the min/max of the first n columns to the nearest multiple of the provided increments (separate the n increments by slashes), and output results in the form -Rw/e/s/n (unless -C is set).
+Compute the min/max values of the first n columns to the nearest multiple of the provided increments (separate the n increments by slashes) [default is 2 columns].
+By default, output results in the form -Rw/e/s/n, unless -C is set in which case we output each min and max value in separate output columns.
 If only one increment is given we also use it for the second column (for backwards compatibility).
 To override this behavior, use -Ipdx.
 If the input x- and y-coordinates all have the same phase shift relative to the dx and dy increments then we use those phase shifts in determining the region, and you may use -rreg to switch from gridline-registration to pixel-registration.
 For irregular data both phase shifts are set to 0 and the -rreg is ignored.
 Use -Ifdx[/dy] to report an extended region optimized to give grid dimensions for fastest results in programs using FFTs.
 Use -Isdx[/dy] to report an extended region optimized to give grid dimensions for fastest results in programs like surface.
 Use -Ib to write the bounding box of the data table or segments (see -A) as a closed polygon segment.
 Note: For oblique projections you should use the -Ap option in plot to draw the box properly.
 If -Ie is given then the exact min/max of the input is given in the -R string.
 Append +r to modify the min/max of the first n columns further: Append inc, xinc/yinc, or winc/einc/sinc/ninc to adjust the region to be a multiple of these steps [no adjustment].
 Alternatively, use +R to extend the region outward by adding these increments instead, or +e which is like +r but it ensures that the bounding box extends by at least 0.25 times the increment [no extension].

-Determines common limits across tables (-Af) or segments (-As).
+Determines common limits across tables (-At) or segments (-As).
 If used with -I it will round inwards so that the resulting bounds lie within the actual data domain.

 Add extra space for error bars.
 Useful together with -I option and when later plotting with plot -E. -Sx leaves space for horizontal error bars using the values in third (2) column. -Sy leaves space for vertical error bars using the values in fourth (3) column. -S or -Sxy leaves space for both error bars using the values in third and fourth (2 and 3) columns.